ParceladoLara/payment-plan-wasm-sdk/README.md

-# Lara Payment Plan Node.js SDK
+# Lara Payment Plan WASM SDK

 This is the Lara Payment Plan SDK, the core of the Lara Credit Proposal System.